vivek-bombatkar/Workshop-plus-Hackathon-on-Scilla-and-Zilliqa-King-s-College-London/readme.md

 - Zilliqa has the potential to match throughput benchmarks set by traditional payment methods (such as VISA and MasterCard).
 More importantly, Zilliqa’s transaction throughput increases (roughly) linearly with its network size.

 - High throughput- you can focus on developing your ideas without worrying about network congestion, high transaction fees or security which are the key issues with legacy blockchain platforms.

+- The approach that Zilliqa has chosen with sharding is that every single node will have a copy of the current state (the bank balances in our example) but then the transactions history will be split in pieces so that not everyone will have to have a full copy of it.